Amber Moore: 1997–2005

 Amber reunites with Rick, but they soon lose custody of Little Eric to Deacon and his new wife Macy Alexander (Bobbie Eakes).
 Amber kidnaps the child and goes on the run, which results in Rick divorcing her.
 Amber later repeats her ways by seducing another young man, Ridge's son Thomas Forrester (Drew Tyler Bell).
 Ridge's hatred for Amber intensifies during this time.
 Amber intertwines herself in Ridge and Brooke's lives as a couple, complicating their situation.
-As part of her plan to get back together with Thomas, Amber locks Ridge and Bridget (then played by Ashley Jones) in a mineshaft, where they kiss.
+As part of her plan to get back together with Thomas, Amber locks Ridge and Bridget (Ashley Jones) in a mineshaft, where they kiss.
 Amber catches this on tape and shows it to Brooke, who kicks Ridge out.
 However, later it is revealed that it was Amber who caused Ridge and Bridget to nearly die from hypothermia.
-She is condemned by the Forresters and leaves for Italy, where she encounters an amnesiac Ridge, who had been kidnapped by the unstable Morgan DeWitt (Sarah Buxton).
+She is condemned by the Forresters and leaves for Italy, where she encounters an amnesiac Ridge, who had been kidnapped by the unstable Morgan DeWitt (Sarah G. Buxton).
 Amber exposes Morgan's scheme and helps Ridge get home, but this doesn't improve her standing with the Forresters.
 Promising to better herself, Amber leaves town and goes to Genoa City.